Image of a woman in a cast talking on the phone

 A lawsuit against your employer may be an option if you are ineligible for workers’ compensation benefits.
 A personal injury lawsuit can serve as an avenue to seek justice from an employer whose negligence resulted in your injuries and help you obtain compensation to pay for your lost wages and medical bills.
 A benefit of a lawsuit over a workers’ compensation claim is that a lawsuit allows you to pursue damages for pain and suffering in addition to your missed paychecks and medical expenses.

-Work with a knowledgeable workers’ compensation attorney from Joye Law Firm to help you file your lawsuit.
+Work with a knowledgeable workers’ compensation attorney from Joye Law Firm Injury Lawyers to help you file your lawsuit.
 We can help gather evidence of the accident, witness statements from your colleagues, and medical records to connect your employer’s negligence to your injuries.
 Then, we can work with your employer to negotiate a settlement and take your case to trial if needed.

 Option 2: Obtain Coverage from the State’s Uninsured Employer’s Fund